-Zynamite® clinical trial demonstrates sustained effect on brain functions from a single dose
+Zynamite® clinical trial demonstrates sustained effect on brain functions

 Las Palmas, Spain (August 2020) – One dose of Zynamite® is enough to significantly improve performance in a range of cognitive tasks including enhanced attention and memory, reports new clinical data in the journal Nutrients.

 Led by senior author Professor David Kennedy, Director of the Brain, Performance and Nutrition Research Centre at Northumbria University, the double-blind, placebo-controlled study tested the effects of a single 300mg dose of the patented botanical extract Zynamite® on a range of cognitive functions.

 “The most striking finding was that the benefits of a single dose of the extract were seen right across the cognitive tasks,” comments Professor Kennedy.